iulianerc/matrix-determinant/README.md

 # matrix-determinant
-## This repository containt o script that calculat the determinant of a each other matrix and also can show the inverse matrix
+## This repository containt o script that calculat the determinant of a each other matrix
+## Also it can show the inverse matrix
+## For this:
+- create o fill the cell from matrix
+- Next, type in console `showInverseMatrix()`